PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 Do the coaches/counselors have to pass any sort of test before they are hired?

-o Building a Safe Penn State: Reporting Child Abuse
+o Building a Safe Penn State: Reporting Suspected Child Abuse

 o Clery Act Compliance Training